MarkRoddy/duckdb-pytables/README.md

 A DuckDB extension for using Python based functions in SQL queries.

+Note you don't *need* to write your own python functions.
+This extension will also work with any importable function, both from the standard library as well as installed 3rd party modules.

 # Table Functions
 The `python_table` table function lets you use the output of a python function as the FROM clause in a SQL query.
 This lets you trivially wire in new data sources, including external ones, to be queried using SQL, joined to other data sources, etc.